MultiverseLearningProducts/swe/src/mod2/wk2/day1.md

 | querySelector()          | Returns the first element that matches a specified CSS selector(s) in the document                         |
 | querySelectorAll()       | Returns a static NodeList containing all elements that matches a specified CSS selector(s) in the document |

-> You will need to know `getElementById` for the exam.
+> You will need to know `getElementByld; getElementsByTagName; getElementsByClassName` for the exam.

 As you can see, some of the DOM methods return an array of elements, whereas some return just one element.
 Choosing the right selector is important when working with UI as we don't want to get all the elements if we don't need to.